Nina Etkin: Academic positions

-She was also a member of the medical faculty of the University of Hawai‘i.
+She was also a member of the medical faculty of the University of Hawai‘i, United States.

 Awards and honors

 Etkin served as Editor in Chief of Economic Botany, the journal of the Society for Economic Botany.

 She was a Fellow of the Linnean Society and a past president and honorary board member of the International Society for Ethnopharmacology.

 Etkin won the 2009 Distinguished Economic Botanist Award from the Society for Economic Botany.